Kentucky Derby winner Medina Spirit dies at Santa Anita - KESQ

 Kentucky Derby winner Medina Spirit dies at Santa Anita

-Kentucky Derby winning horse Medina Spirit died today at the Santa Anita racetrack in Southern California, according to the California Horse Racing Board.
+Kentucky Derby winning horse Medina Spirit died Monday at the Santa Anita racetrack in Southern California, according to the California Horse Racing Board (CHRB).

+Medina Spirit collapsed near the finish line just as he was completing a workout and died immediately, the CHRB tells CNN.

 “Following the completion of a routine morning workout, Medina Spirit collapsed on the track at Santa Anita Park and died suddenly of a probable cardiac event according to the on site veterinary team who attended to him,” Santa Anita Park said in a statement.